Table of Contents

 SinterWorks manufactures 304 SS PM components with:

-- Passivation and electropolishinx available for clean-service and corrosion-sensitive applications
+- Passivation and electropolishing available for clean-service and corrosion-sensitive applications

-Request a quote: Upload your drawinx for free evaluation.
+Request a quote: Upload your drawing for free evaluation.

-Q: Can 304 SS be used in seawater?
-A: Not recommended.
-Chlorides cause pittinx.
+Not recommended.
+Chlorides cause pitting.
 Use 316L for marine environments.

 Related Resources